gnosis/dex-research/dFusion/dFusionSpec.md

 ### Constraints from snarks

-The Dzik paper showed that it is possible to calculate snarks for up to several billion constraints.
+The DZIK paper showed that it is possible to calculate snarks for up to several billion constraints.
 However, the parallelization described in this methods only works if the prime-1 of the underlying elliptic curve is sufficiently often divisible by 2.
-The prime-1 of the alt-bn128 curve from ethereum is divisible by 2^28 and hence, we can compute snarks for the constraints system with up to 2^28=2.6 billion constraints.
+The prime-1 of the alt-bn128 curve from ethereum is divisible by 2^28 and hence, we can compute snarks for the constraints system with up to 2^28 ~ 2.6B constraints.

-For sure the biggest constraint system comes with the snark checking the actual trade and updating all balances.
-In the following, we estimate the number of circuits by estimation how often we have to hash something.
-This should be sufficient, as the amount of total constraints is heavily dominated by the circuits of the hash function.
+Certainly, our biggest constraint system comes with the snark checking the actual trade and updating all balances.
+In the following, we estimate the number of circuits by estimating how often we have to hash something.
+Such and estimation should suffice, as the total number of constraints is heavily dominated by the circuits of the hash function.

 In the snark-applyAuction the snark circuits are dominated by the following operations:

-- iteration over all orders -> constraints mulitlpy #orders
+- iteration over all orders -> constraints multiply #orders
-- for each order we open 3 leaves: accountleave balanceLeaf_SendingToken, balanceLeaf_ReceivingToken -> 3 * log_2(#balances) * 2 * #pedersonHashConstraints
+- for each order we open 3 leaves: accountLeaf, balanceLeaf_SendingToken, balanceLeaf_ReceivingToken -> 3 * log_2(#balances) * 2 * #pedersonHashConstraints
-- for each order we recalculate the merkle root: accountleave balanceLeaf_SendingToken, balanceLeaf_ReceivingToken -> log_2(#balances) * 2 * #pedersonHashConstraints
+- for each order we recalculate the merkle root: accountLeaf, balanceLeaf_SendingToken, balanceLeaf_ReceivingToken -> log_2(#balances) * 2 * #pedersonHashConstraints

-That means that the nr of constraints for #orders will be about #orders * log_2(#balances) * 8 * #pedersonHashConstraints This means that we could process roughly 5000 orders with 1 mio accounts, if we have 2000 constraints per pedersonHash.
+That means that the number of constraints for #orders will be about #orders * log_2(#balances) * 8 * #pedersonHashConstraints implying that we could process roughly 5K orders with 1M accounts, if there are  2K constraints per pedersonHash.

 Biggest foreseen challenge: Generating a trusted setup with 2^28 constraints.

-## Summary